India–Niger relations: Indian foreign aid

 India provides economic assistance to Niger in healthcare and agriculture, as well as technical assistance and food aid.
 In September 2005, India supplied free medicines to Niger.
-It also provided the Niger government with 100 computers and 100 printers in 2012 in an capacity building effort.
+It also provided the Niger government with 100 computers and 100 printers in 2012 in a capacity building effort.
 The Indian government has also supplied television cameras and laptops to Niger's television and radio broadcasting industry.

 India has also extended several lines of credit to Niger.
 In July 2005, India provided $17 million for the procurement of buses, trucks, tractors, flour mills and motor pumps.
 In July 2008, another LOC worth $20 million was provided to develop power supply and electrification in Niger.
 Another two LOCs worth $34.50 million were provided in June 2013 for the solar electrification of 50 villages in Niger, and the establishment of a solar power plant.
 In January 2014, India extended an LOC of $25 million to construct drinking water supply facilities for semi-urban and rural communities.
 An LOC of $30 million was provided in 2016 for urban solid waste management in Niamey.

 Niger is a part of India's Pan-African e-Network project.

 Citizens of Niger are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.